the-black-viper/ml/EE298/README.md

 # PCA-GMM on STL10 Dataset

 ## Notes
 Due to the slow download of the dataset from external libraries, the dataset was downloaded from source and loaded manually.
-The program will potentially produce and error
+The program will potentially produce an error if local files are not found.

 ## Instructions